Variety of OLIPOP drinks lined up

 Fiber helps aid in proper digestion, regulates your blood sugar levels, and keeps you feeling full for longer.4 It plays such an important role in your body’s metabolism that a diet low on fiber could lead to weight gain, constipation, blood sugar fluctuations, nausea, or exhaustion.3

 How OLIPOP helps: A healthy diet involves making shifts in what you eat and drink to ensure you’re getting enough of the above nutrients in every meal.
-Here to support that goal is OLIPOP, which contains 9g of dietary fiber.
-This is 32% of your daily value of fiber in just one delicious can of soda!
-OLIPOP’s fiber comes from several different plants, including Chicory Root, Jerusalem Artichoke, and Cassava Fiber.
+Here to support that goal is OLIPOP, your favorite high-fiber beverage.
+OLIPOP’s fiber comes from several different plants, such as Chicory Root, Jerusalem Artichoke, and Cassava Fiber.

 So, Is OLIPOP Healthy?